mia-platform/design-system/.github/pull_request_template.md

 Please make sure your PR complies with the following rules before submitting it.

 - [ ] PR title follows the `<type>(<scope>): <subject>` structure
-- [ ] The PR has been labeled according to the type of changes (e.g., enhancement, bug).
+- [ ] The PR has been labeled according to the type of changes (e.g. enhancement, new component, bug).

+    > **NOTE**
+    > Some labels are used to generate release note entries: you can find the complete mapping between PR labels and release note categories [here](https://github.com/mia-platform/design-system/blob/main/.github/release.yml).
+    For a more detailed overview of PR labels, please refer to the [dedicated CONTRIBUTING section](https://github.com/mia-platform/design-system/blob/main/CONTRIBUTING.md#pull-request-labels).

 #### Additional code checks